 - The bottom part is for “reading” materials like books, magazines, and other documents.

 Upon inspection of the frame and lenses, in my opinion, I found them to be a bit flimsy and felt that I had to be very careful with them for them not to break.
 The hinges and temples felt of lower quality, so it was essential not to drop them or misuse them in any way.

 When I put them on, when looking through the top part, I could see relatively well for short distances, so it was right for office type situations.
 Still, I would not feel safe driving with them.

 When it comes to Foster Grant Multi Focus readers, I can see that there is a place for them in a work/office type situation.
 You can get away with just leaving them on your face during a typical workday.
-Still, I would feel uncomfortable having them on while driving home, especially at night.
+But due to their construction, it would be prudent to have multiple pairs on hand since it’s easy to break them.
+Still, I would feel uncomfortable having them on while driving home, especially at night since it can potentially distort your vision.
 So, in my opinion, this falls short of a pair of eyeglasses that do everything.

 ReadingGlasses.com Progressive No-Line Bifocals